SwissDataScienceCenter/spamphibian/README.md

 The following environment variables are required:

 - `GITLAB_URL`: The URL of the GitLab instance to connect to.
-- `GITLAB_TOKEN`: The token to use to authenticate with the GitLab instance.
+- `GITLAB_TOKEN`: The token to use to authenticate with the GitLab instance, which must have admin privileges.
 - `SLACK_WEBHOOK_URL`: The URL of the Slack webhook to use to send notifications.

-Install the dependencies in requirements.txt using `pip install -r requirements.txt`.
+Install the dependencies in `requirements.txt` using `pip install -r requirements.txt`.
 Beware the requirement for `tensorflow-macos`; replace it with `tensorflow` for other platforms.

 A local Redis instance is required to run the service, which can be started using `docker run --env=ALLOW_EMPTY_PASSWORD=yes --runtime=runc -p 6379:6379 -d bitnami/redis:latest`, for example.

 A web service that evaluates the data from GitLab is required to run the service.
-An example of this can be found in `classification_service/flask_service.py`.
+An example evaluation service can be found in `classification_service/flask_service.py`.
 Beware that this example service requires a preprocessing pipeline and Keras model to be present and will not work out of the box currently.
-A simple script training model will be provided in the future, so these components can be built easily using your own GitLab data.
+A simple script training model will be published in the future, so these components can be built easily using your own GitLab data.

 A system hook must be configured on the GitLab instance to send notifications to the service.
-The URL of the service must be configured in the system hook.
+The URL of the Spamphibian service must be configured in the system hook.

 Currently, Spamphibian only evaluates new users when they are created.